-Whether you’re a hipster, rock star, dancing queen, live music or sports lover, or something in between, it’s not hard to find a venue in the Victorian capital that you’ll feel comfortable in.
+Whether you’re a hipster, rock star, dancing queen, live music or sports fan, or something in between, it’s not hard to find a bar or club in Melbourne that you’ll feel comfortable in.

-Melbourne pub, bar and brewery tours are a great way to get you started, or just step out with these recommendations and join the party!
+Melbourne pub, bar and brewery tours are a great way to get you started.
+Alternatively, just step out with the following recommendations and join the party!

 When it comes to live music, Melbourne has something happening every night of the week.
 The variety of venues is incredible, with dedicated grunge bars, jazz clubs and pub rock hot spots to be found in every corner of the city.